mbailey/mbailey.github.io/docs/notes/software/git/aidock/README.md

 - Require explicit user confirmation before access is granted

-Think of it as an airlock between your codebase and the assistant — only opening once it’s safe to do so.
+Think of it as an airlock between your codebase and the ASSISTANT — only opening once it’s safe to do so.

 ## Glossary